Modified Derksen invariant: Introduction

-In \cite{ML96} Makar-Limanov introduced an invariant $\ML(X)$ of an affine variety $X$.
-This invariant is the subalgebra in $\BK[X]$ equal to the intersection of kernels of all LNDs on $X$:
+The Makar-Limanov invariant is the subalgebra in $\BK[X]$ equal to the intersection of kernels of all LNDs on $X$:

 The subalgebra $\ML(X)$ is $\Aut(X)$-invariant, so it is called the \emph{Makar-Limanov invariant} of~$X$.
-The Makar-Limanov invariant allowed to distinguish the Koras-Russell cubic and the affine space $\BA^3$, see~\cite{ML96} and~\cite{KML}.
-That was the final step in proving that each $\BK^\times$-action on the three-dimensional affine space $\BA^3$ is equivalent to a linear one.
-The Makar-Limanov invariant became a powerful tool to distinguish nonisomorphic varieties.
-Also it can be used for studying automorphism group of a variety, see \cite{ML01,MJ,P,G}.
+The Makar-Limanov invariant was introduced in \cite{ML96} and became a useful tool to study affine varieties, see~\cite{ML96, KML, ML01, MJ, P, G}.

-In \cite{HD} Derksen introduced an alternative invariant based on LNDs.
-The Derksen invariant is the subalgebra in $\BK[X]$ generated by kernels of all nonzero LNDs:
+The Derksen invariant was introduced in \cite{HD}.
+It is the subalgebra in $\BK[X]$ generated by kernels of all nonzero LNDs:

-This invariant also distinguishes the Koras-Russell cubic and the affine space.
-In \cite{CM} Crachiola and Maubach investigate the question if one of these two invariants distinguishes varieties better than another.
-They give examples with trivial one invariant and nontrivial another.
+In \cite{CM} examples of varieties were constructed for which the Makar-Limanov invariant is trivial, but the Derksen invariant is not, and vice versa.
 Sometimes for varieties, which we would like to investigate, both invariants $\ML(X)$ and $\HD(X)$ are trivial.
 For example, let us consider a variety $X\cong Y\times \BA^1$ for some irreducible affine variety $Y$.
 Each LND $\partial$ on $Y$ can be extended to an LND on $X$ by $\partial(u)=0$, where~$u$ is the additional coordinate.
 Using this it can be shown that if $Y$ admits a nonzero LND, then $\HD(X)=\BK[X]$, and if $\ML(Y)=\BK$, then $\ML(X)=\BK$.
 So, to deal with such varieties we need other invariants.

 For some LNDs there exist elements, which are called slices. \begin{definition} Let $\partial$ be a locally nilpotent derivation.
 We say that a function $s\in \BK[X]$ is a \emph{slice} with respect to $\partial$ if $\partial(s) = 1.$ We denote by $\mathrm{LND}^*(X)$ the set of all locally nilpotent derivations of $\BK[X]$ that have a slice.